masa-finance/roadmap/documentation/scrum-ceremonies.md

 - add links to cross-reference follow-ups
 - Make it sure it has a checklist for each issue
 - Make it sure that the checklist has at least an item for QA and one for documentation
+- No more then 2 people in parallel on the same card

 ## Extreme programming - `pairing-needed`